 Alvar and Aino Aalto brought to modern furnishings their own style, which is warm, humane and inspired by Finnish nature.
 The use of natural materials and a human way of approaching, together with constant search of new technical solutions, have made Artek a company whose values are still modern today.
 Artek’s original values – long-term durability and high quality together with clean, functional forms – are still in the company’s core, and it hasn't lost the radical and innovative attitude of its founders.

-This brand has collaborated with: Eero Aarnio, Yrjö Kukkapuro, Aino Aalto, Alvar Aalto, Ilmari Tapiovaara, Pancho Nikander, Anna-Maija Jaatinen, Konstantin Grcic, Ronan & Erwan Bouroullec, Hella Jongerius, Kustaa Saksi, Daniel Rybakken, TSTO
+This brand has collaborated with: Eero Aarnio, Yrjö Kukkapuro, Aino Aalto, Alvar Aalto, Ilmari Tapiovaara, TAF Studio, Pancho Nikander, Anna-Maija Jaatinen, Konstantin Grcic, Ronan & Erwan Bouroullec, Hella Jongerius, Kustaa Saksi, Daniel Rybakken, TSTO